Satisfactory Academic Progress (SAP) Overview

 - To meet SAP requirements, students must maintain a CGPA that meets or exceeds our minimum as shown in the chart below.

-- Students who fail to meet CGPA requirements also fail to meet SAP requirements and will be denied Federal Student Aid.
+- Students who fail to meet CGPA requirements will be determined ineligible for FSA.

 SAP Criteria on Cumulative GPA (CGPA) and Credits Completed

 |RN to MSN Students||6-8||2.50|